 Going through the process of an abortion, whether a medical or surgical procedure, can be very traumatizing and have side effects similar to those after a loss.
 Grief, regret, shame, depression, relationship issues, trouble sleeping, and anxiety are a few of the possible negative emotional or psychological side effects after an abortion.

 If I’m experiencing any of these side effects, what should I do?

 The best thing you can do is to seek help.
 Working through your thoughts and feelings after a life event, such as an abortion, is important.
 Post-abortion support groups or counseling are safe places to work through various issues.

 - If you are facing regret, you need time to let it go, give yourself grace, and make plans to avoid a similar situation in the future.

 - If you are facing grief, you need time to come to terms with what has happened and a safe place to work through your loss.

-- If you are dealing with relationship issues because of the abortion, you need a safe space to talk over your thoughts, feelings, and beliefs with your partner.
+- If you are dealing with relationship issues because of the abortion, you need a safe space to talk through your thoughts, feelings, and beliefs with your partner.

 - If you are facing depression, you may need someone to talk to in a non-judgemental environment, or if it is more serious, a referral to a health care provider for further treatment.

 - If you are experiencing suicidal thoughts or feelings, please do not hesitate to call the National Hotline at 1-800-784-2433.
 You do NOT have to go through it alone!

 Who can help me?

 Many pregnancy centers have abortion recovery support groups or free counseling.
 You can talk to other women who have gone through an abortion and work through struggles together or learn about coping mechanisms that have helped others.
 One-on-one counseling is helpful if you are not ready to share your experience in a group setting.